gasparka/pyha/docs/fixed_point.rst

 Complex numbers
 ---------------

-Puha supports complex numbers for interfacing means only, meaning there are no convertable arithmetics defined.
-They can be function inputs or returns.
+Puha supports complex numbers for interfacing means, arithmetic operations are not defined.
+Use :code:`.real` and :code:`.imag` to do maths.

 .. automodule:: pyha.common.sfix
     :members: ComplexSfix